 What careers can I pursue with a Communication Sciences and Disorders (CSD) degree?

 The CSD Bachelor of Health Sciences undergraduate program is considered a pre-professional degree program for students interested in becoming either a speech language pathologist (SLP) or audiologist.
-Both of these careers require graduate education and are further described below.
+Both of these career paths require graduate education and are further described below.
 Some students who obtain a bachelor’s degree in CSD will choose to work in fields such as health care, education or communication.
 Others may pursue graduate study in other related fields.

 What are Speech-Language Pathologists and Audiologists?